p4lang/behavioral-model/docs/simple_switch.md

 ## Specifying match criteria for table entries using `const entries`

+The table below shows, for each `match_kind` value of P4_16 table key fields, which syntax is allowed for specifying the set of matching field values for a table entry in a `const entries` list.

 A restriction on all allowed cases is that `lo`, `hi`, `val`, and `mask` must be a legal possible value for the field, i.e. not outside of that field's range of values.
 All of them can be arithmetic expressions containing compile time